-As I work with retailers, I am noticing a trend where the terms gross margin and gross profit are being used interchangeably, but they are not interchangeable terms.
-While they are measuring similar metrics, Gross margin is measuring the % (or $) of the comparison of a product's cost to its sell price.
-Whereas Gross Profit is measuring the % (or $) of profit from the sale of the product.
+If you're noticing a trend where the terms gross margin and gross profit are being used interchangeably, you're noticing two terms being used interchangeably when they shouldn't be.
+While they measure similar metrics, gross margin is measuring the percentage (or dollar amount) of the comparison of a product's cost to its sale price, whereas gross profit is measuring the percentage (or dollar amount) of profit from the sale of the product.

-Gross profit is the Total Sales minus the Cost of generating that revenue.
+Gross profit is the total sales minus the cost of generating that revenue.
 In other words, gross profit is sales minus cost of goods sold.
-It tells you how much money you would have made if you didn’t pay any other expenses such as salaries, rent, utilities, etc. So it looks like this
+In the simplest of terms, it tells you how much money you would have made if you didn’t pay any other expenses such as salaries, rent, utilities, etc. So it looks like this:

-Sales - COGS (Cost of Goods Sold = Gross Profit $
+Sales minus COGS (Cost of Goods Sold) = Gross Profit in Dollars

-GAAP rules require that gross profit be broken out and clearly labeled on all P&L statements, so this is one you will want to know.
+It's worth noting that GAAP rules require that gross profit be broken out and clearly labeled on all P&L statements.

-Now that last part may seem confusing, but it is not.
-If I am selling TVs and I have a gross margin of 30% and my competitor is selling TVs but has a gross margin of 40% does that mean I am doing something wrong?
+If this seems confusing, consider the following.
+If you're selling TVs and have a gross margin of 30 percent and your competitor is selling TVs but has a gross margin of 40 percent does that mean you are doing something wrong?
 Possibly.
-The key thing to see here is that because you have the gross margin % to relate too, it does make you stop and examine what you have been doing, doesn't it?
+The key thing to see here is that because you have the gross margin percentage to relate too, it does make you stop and examine what you're doing,

 A Word About P&L

 A store can have a high gross margin, but low revenues.
 Or, low gross margins, but high revenues.
 Either way, the math could turn out the same on the P&L. Whenever you go to a bank for a loan or line of credit, both of these numbers are going to be important to the bank.
 They will be able to tell quickly if your store will be able to repay the loan based on your gross margin and gross profit.